Wacky-Mole/WackysDatabase/Thunderstore/README.md

 <details><summary>General Knowledge</summary>

-    There are seven (7) Objects that WackyDB touches.
-Items, Recipes, Pieces, Creatures, Pickables(Pickables and Treebase) Materials and Textures
+    There are seven (9) Objects that WackyDB touches.
+Items, Recipes, Pieces, Creatures, Pickables(Pickables and Treebase) Materials, Textures, AOEs and Projectiles.

     Items are things in your inventory, you can pickup and maybe equip them.